How to Become an Orthodontic Assistant Permit Holder

 All licensees are responsible for understanding and following the laws and regulations that govern their practice.
 Violations can result in license denial or discipline, as well as criminal prosecution.
 For more information, please visit the Required and Prohibited Conduct page of our website.

-• Submit a completed Application for Orthodontic Assistant Permit Examination and Licensure. as described in the Application section below.
+• Submit a completed Application for Orthodontic Assistant Examination and Permit as described in the Application section below.

 • Pay the non-refundable application fee of $120.